 The yellow triangle with the exclamation point symbol means that some networking problem was reported to that user on the Landing Page.
 Jigsaw carries that information into the session to show that this Attendee could experience problems due to network issues.
 Please note that this isn’t the feature where Jigsaw turns the attendee's name “orange” or "red", instead this symbol is related with the specific tests that are performed on the Landing page (details in the What is Checked on the Landing Page section of this article).

-Attendee's can join a session after not seeing any problems reported in the Landing Page, the have connection issues occur.
-When this happens, the user and the others in the session will see that user's name turn either Orange or Red (9/20/2021: Temporarily disabled as we work on speed and efficiency based on Media Room Latency).
+If a user has connection issues from within a session, the user and the others in the session will see that user's name turn either Orange or Red (9/20/2021: Temporarily disabled as we work on speed and efficiency based on Media Room Latency).
 Jigsaw is set to inform the user when Latency (Ping Delay/Stream) values reach a certain strength that may cause a less than desirable experience in Jigsaw.
 The user's name in the Attendee's List will turn:

 - Orange when the Latency > 450 ms